-# 9 stood by a long tradition and “stickered” the sign at the Tropic of Capricorn, with their team stickers like a dog leaving its mark on a tree or fire hydrant.
+# 9 stood by his long tradition and “stickered” the sign at the Tropic of Capricorn, with the team stickers like a dog leaving its mark on a tree or fire hydrant.
 He happily admitted to having over 10,000 of his personal stickers and another 500 of The Great Around The World Adventure Rally stuck somewhere around the world over the last 20 years.
 People often see the stickers and send him an email with a photo of the sticker attached.

 Pictured above was a stop on an Atlantic Ocean beach during a day when the team stored their luggage and did some off-pavement driving through sand and beach areas.
-Livermore found his needed Internet connecting during this lunch stop.
+Livermore found his needed Internet connection during this lunch stop.

 Stage Three of the rally was likened to Sigmund Freud’s stage three, in that it took place during the period of 3-6 years.
 Described as the Phallic Stage by Freud, # 7 and # 9 had started their adventure in 2013, and were now in year four, thus it could be extrapolated to be a phallic motorcycle adventure.

 Knowing that Dr. G had authored a book titled MOTORCYCLE SEX or FREUD WOULD NEVER UNDERSTAND THE RELATIONSHIP BETWEEN ME AND MY MOTORCYCLE, the psychotic route planned through Namibia called for a photograph of something phallic, unique to Namibia.
 The photo above was phallic, but too far away from the “softness” of the two of the Soft Butt Team to submit.